TheJessieKirk/jam_age_of_empires_iii/README.md

 ## Units

+* **Surgeons** now have American dialogue when controlled by a Chinese player, British dialogue when controlled by a Hindustani (Indian) player, and Dutch dialogue when controlled by a Japanese player.

 * Added **Brig**, a non-Pirate/Privateer version of the Privateer mercenary.
 American, British, Circle of Ossus, Dutch, French, Hindustani (Indian).
 John Black's Mercenaries, Knights of St. John, Ottoman, Prussian (German), Portuguese, Russian and Spanish docks can train them.<br>
 **Work in Progress: Brig icon is still the Privateer, Brigs don't have random names, and the AI doesn't use them.**